-Revelation 4:1 “God’s Throne Room in Heaven”
+Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 Bible Study Guide

 The first three chapters began as words coming from the mouth of Christ to John’s ears.
-Words that were meant to be letters for the ears of the congregation of the seven churches.
+John’s overwhelming experience thus far is about to become even more so.

 It Begins In God’s Throne Room In Heaven